PVModule model: graphs

 The relative efficiency as function of the irradiance is highly dependent on the Rserie.

-For crystalline modules, the efficiency at 25°C is used as a reference for the determination of Rserie:
+For crystalline modules, the efficiency at 25°C is used as a reference for determining Rseries:

-• when measured (acc. to IEC 61853), the shape of the efficiency as function of the irradiance is very well represented by the one-diode model.
-We choose the Rserie representing this curve at best.
+- When measured (according to IEC 61853), the shape of efficiency as a function of irradiance is well represented by the one-diode model.
+We choose the Rseries that best represents this curve.

 I/V curves in realistic conditions

-The option "Module temperature according to irradiance" is aiming to show the module behavior in "realistic" conditions.
+The option "Module temperature according to irradiance" aims to show module behavior in realistic conditions.

-Usually people show this I/V graph at different irradiances, but for a same temperature.
+Typically, people display this I/V graph at different irradiances but for the same temperature.

-This pedagogic tool tries to show the reality at sun.
-When the irradiance increases the module temperature will increase: here each curve is at a temperature corresponding to the thermal model of PVsyst:
+This educational tool attempts to show real conditions under sunlight.
+When irradiance increases, module temperature also increases: here each curve shows a temperature corresponding to the PVsyst thermal model:

 Tmod = Tamb + (1/U) * Ginc * Alpha * (1-effic).

-The main objective of this graph is to show that in real conditions, the Vmpp voltage is almost constant whatever the irradiance.
+The main objective of this graph is to show that under real conditions, the Vmpp voltage remains nearly constant regardless of irradiance.

-In this case for the Voc, the decrease due to temperature often overcomes the logarithmic increase due to irradiance.
+For Voc, the temperature-induced decrease often outweighs the logarithmic increase due to irradiance.